Souvik8426/CODEWEB/README.md

-# CODEWEB Event Website
+# TechWiz Hackathon Project: Event Website

 ## Overview
-This is an event website developed using HTML, CSS (Bootstrap 5), and JavaScript.
-It provides information about past events, showcases event photos in the gallery, and allows users to learn more about the organization.
+This project is the result of a hackathon hosted by TechWiz, where participants were challenged to create an event website using HTML, CSS (Bootstrap 5), and JavaScript.
+The experience gained during this hackathon greatly enhanced my skills in web development and provided valuable insights into collaborative problem-solving and time management.

 ## Navbar
-- The navbar contains navigation links to different sections of the website.
+- The navbar design facilitates easy navigation through different sections of the website.
-- It includes a logo visible on smaller screens and larger screens.
+- It includes a TechWiz logo, reflecting the branding of the organization.

 ## Header
-- The header welcomes visitors to the TechWiz Club and invites them to join exciting events and activities.
+- The header section welcomes visitors to the TechWiz Club and encourages them to explore the website to learn more about upcoming events.

 ## About Section
-- Provides information about the TechWiz Club, including its inception, goals, and activities.
+- This section provides an overview of the TechWiz Club, highlighting its inception, mission, and activities.
-- Highlights the club's focus on emerging technologies and knowledge sharing.
+- It showcases the club's dedication to fostering knowledge sharing and promoting emerging technologies.

 ## Past Events Section
-- Displays information about past events organized by the TechWiz Club.
+- The past events section displays information about previous events organized by the TechWiz Club.
-- Each event card includes a title, image, and description.
+- Each event card includes a title, image, and description, showcasing the diversity of activities hosted by the club.

 ## Gallery Section
-- Showcases photos from past events in a visually appealing gallery format.
+- The gallery section presents a collection of photos from past events, offering visitors a visual glimpse into the club's activities.
-- Each gallery item displays an image related to the event.
+- Each gallery item features an image capturing memorable moments from different events.

 ## Footer
-- Includes social media icons for Instagram, LinkedIn, and Twitter.
+- The footer includes social media icons, providing links to the TechWiz Club's profiles on Instagram, LinkedIn, and Twitter.
-- Provides copyright and design attribution information.
+- It also includes copyright and design attribution information, acknowledging the contributions of team members to the project.

+This hackathon project not only allowed me to apply my technical skills but also provided an opportunity to collaborate with teammates, brainstorm creative ideas, and deliver a functional website within a limited timeframe.
+Overall, the experience was invaluable and contributed significantly to my growth as a developer.